NOD-studios/console/README.md

 # @nod/console
-A javascript syntax highlighted console replacement that outputs JSON with ES6/ES7 support.
+A javascript syntax highlighted console replacement that outputs JSON.

+Supports ES5, ES7, CommonJS, System, ES6 modules, and AMD.
+Works in node.js also should(?) work in browser.

 [![Join the chat][gitter-image]][gitter-url]
 [![GitHub tag][tag-image]][tag-url]